peteraritchie/peteraritchie.github.io/_posts/2019-02-28-Disabled-Browser-Copy-to-Clipboard--WTF.md

 ---

 # Disabled Browser Copy-to-Clipboard: WTF?
-Seroiusly, web sites that disable copy-to-clipboard?
+Seriously, web sites that disable copy-to-clipboard?
 What do they think they are protecting?
 It's very annoying.

 The way they actually do that is to override the default `oncopy` event handler.
 But, you know what?
 With browsers (at least Chrome), you can actually modify the document in real-time and remove that new handler.
 Better yet, you can create a